Zhao Feiyan — A Civilian Born, Gorgeous Dancer Queen of the Han Dynasty

-When the emperor got older but childless, many officials started to suggest him to adopt a boy from other royal families to be the heir.
+When the emperor got older but childless, many officials started to suggest he adopt a boy from another royal clan to be the heir.

 Liu Ao had been strong and healthy, hence, his sudden death aroused wide suspicions and critics against Hede.
 Most people believed that she seduced the emperor to eat or do something unusual, which led to his departure.

 Then, Zhao Hede knew she had no choice, and committed suicide.

 Eyebrow Pencil and Its Raw Stone of the Han Dynasty — Xinjiang Museum (Photo by Dongmaiying)

 Afterward, Liu Xin, also respected as Emperor Ai of Han, ascended to the throne.